ibm-aws/openshift-cfn/selfmanaged-openshift/README.md

 See [AWS topology](aws/README.md#deployment-topology) for more details for AWS.

-See [Azure topology](azure/README.md#deployment-topology) for more details for Azure.

 ## How to Deploy

 You need to have [Terraform installed](https://learn.hashicorp.com/terraform/getting-started/install.html) on your client.

 See [AWS deployment documentation](aws/README.md#steps-to-deploy) for AWS deployment.

-See [Azure deployment documentation](azure/README.md#requirements) for Azure deployment.

 ## Scaling